To provide social interactions & further the visibility of our LGBTQ+ community within Lake County, Fl.

 Other organizers and early supporters of The Triangle Connection include Bill Sievert and John Theis, spouses Sally Sellers and June Sellers, Joan Kennedy, Bob Dumais and Jamie Simpson, Bruce Freeman and Dale Gruber.

 Born in Panama, Henry lived in Key West for years before moving to Mount Dora several years ago.
-A strong leader among the Mount Dora merchants group, Henry is also part owner of the well-known Papilio shop on Donnelly Street.
+A strong leader among the Mount Dora merchants group, Henry is also part owner of the well-known Papilio, a plant & gift shop on Donnelly Street.
 He lives in downtown Mount Dora.
 Henry is well connected within the commerce circles, City Hall and is well known by many in our community.

 Nathan was born and raised in Henry County, Kentucky.
 He is a Veteran of the United Sates Air Force.
 Nathan spent the last 7 years in the insurance business.
 The current insurance market has forced him to switch gears.
 He plans to attending law school so that he can join his husband to partner in his law firm, Earl Harmon Law.